South Carolina

 • Patient home

-A referring site (also known as an originating site) is the location of an eligible Medicaid beneficiary at the time the service being furnished via a telecommunication system occurs.
-Medicaid beneficiaries are eligible for telehealth services only if they are presented from a referring site located in the SCMSA.
+A referring site (also called the patient site) is the location of an eligible Medicaid beneficiary at the time of the telehealth session.
+Medicaid beneficiaries are eligible for services via telehealth only if they are presented from a referring site located in the SCMSA.
 Referring site presenters may be required to facilitate the delivery of this service.
-Referring site presenters should be a person knowledgeable in how the equipment works and able to provide clinical support if needed during a session.
+Referring site presenters must be a knowledgeable person on how the equipment works and able to provide clinical support if needed during a session.

 A trained health care professional at the referring site is required to present (patient site presenter) the beneficiary to the physician or practitioner at the consulting site and remain available as clinically appropriate (this condition is waived when the referring site is the patient home).